paulk-asert/MakeTestingGroovy/README.md

 Hints for using
 ---------------

+Firstly, clone this repo or download the associated zip from github.
+At the comand prompt with Java in the path, type `./gradlew idea`.
+(Windows users just use `gradlew idea`.)
-It is highly recommended that you clone this repo, use `./gradlew idea` and then run the code from within IntelliJ IDEA unless otherwise noted in individual projects README files.
+Now, open the generated `MakeTestingGroovy.ipr` in IntelliJ IDEA and run the "test" examples from within IntelliJ IDEA unless otherwise noted in individual projects README files.
+Eclipse users might want to try `./gradlew eclipse` but this isn't fully tested.